This Week in Petroleum History – June 25 to July 1

 Kansas-Oklahoma members included Frank Phillips of Phillips Petroleum; E.W.
 Marland, whose company will become Conoco; W.G.
 Skelly, founder of Skelly Oil; H.H.
 Champlin, founder of Champlin Oil; and Alf Landon, who would become governor of Kansas and the Republican presidential candidate in 1936.

-Robert S. Kerr, co-founder of Kerr-McGee Oil Company (later to be Oklahoma’s governor and U.S. Senator), was president of the Oklahoma-Kansas Division from 1935 through 1941.
+Robert S. Kerr, co-founder of Kerr-McGee Oil Company (later to be Oklahoma’s governor and elected three times to the U.S. Senate), was president of the Oklahoma-Kansas Division from 1935 through 1941.

 July 1, 1922 – Oil Boom grows in Southern Arkansas

-July 1, 1938 – Texas Company discovers Illinois Oilfield
+July 1, 1938 – The Texas Company discovers Illinois Oilfield

-The Texas Company – later Texaco – first found commercial quantities of oil in Marion County near Salem, Illinois.
-By January 1939 the field was ranked seventh in U.S. daily production.
-In just one year the Salem oilfield produced more than 20 million barrels of oil.
+Using a new technology called seismic exploration, geologists for the Texas Company – later Texaco – found hidden anticlines with commercial quantities of oil in Marion County, Illinois.
+By January 1939 the Salem field was ranked seventh in U.S. daily production.
+In just one year the field produced more than 20 million barrels of oil.
 Natural gas production in Illinois began as early as 1853 when marsh or “drift gas” was produced from two water wells drilled near Champaign.
 Visit the Illinois Oilfield Museum.